liviambmiranda/Blockchain_Governance_Mechanisms/README.md

 ## (1) Empirical Validation and Testing of Blockchain Governance Mechanisms

-This project focuses on an **analytical model based on statistical methods** to evaluate the reliability of constructs, perform hypothesis testing, and analyze common method bias in a survey instrument.
+This project focuses on an **analytical model based on statistical methods** to evaluate the reliability of constructs, perform hypothesis testing, and analyze common method bias in a survey instrument used to validate and test the blockchain governance mechanisms based on responses from academics and practitioners.

 ### Key Features: